Directed by Ronald Neame

 Meteor starts to redeem itself only once the locus of disaster comes back to New York—a little convenient, that, but I will absolutely accept it—in a sequence that feels less like it's trying to compete with post-Star Wars VFX and humiliating itself in the process, and leans more on older-school techniques, with montaged shots of exploding miniatures culminating in a pretty superb background painting of the fanciful ditch where Manhattan used to be.
 (And extra future edgelord points for destroying the World Trade Center in an image unsettlingly premonitory of 9/11.
 Fireball through the side and everything.)
 This is also where Neame gets to work with production designer Edward Carfango and the stunt coordinators to rather more identifiably Poseidony ends, as he grimly trashes the Hercules command center set that's been the film's central hub and kills the featured extras we've come to recognize over the last hour and a half, giving the film its single best shot, a look at the aftermath and the one "safe" place we've known rendered uncanny and sepulchral beneath a layer of white concrete dust, the one note of color across the whole frame being the Air Force's sad binders full of plans and schemes, destined to be abandoned forever.
 (Neame was, after all, a pretty good filmmaker when he could be.)
 Things settle into a scene of extended, quiet thrills, the survivors attempting to reach safe haven before the walls collapse and the Hudson River drowns them in their bunker, and we still have the final boss Orpheus shard to deal with, so in addition to the "will they soak?" question, we have the clammy dread of wondering whether the nukes will actually work.
 Bradley and company cannot know: they're left in the dark in the ruins of the technology that moments earlier had made them godlike, or at least demigodlike.
 (And so there is an all-time great version of Meteor, weaknesses and all, where we sit in the dark and die with our heroes and never learn whether they saved the planet or not, and briefly Meteor really looks like it could go in this direction, though ultimately it's only using it to amp the tension.
 It's difficult to blame a disaster movie, even in the 70s, for being too commercially-conventional to kick its audience in the balls—but then, Meteor might as well have, considering audiences only gave it about half its budget back anyway.)

 I have made very little mention of the human element of Meteor, because there isn't much of one—it's focused on scientific and diplomatic procedure—but it seeps in anyway, perhaps more credibly than if it had been forced.
 There's stuff here I like quite a bit, like the tangential introduction of Bradley's ex-wife early on, which miraculously only ever winds up texture for his character, for against formula it actually doesn't matter, and is barely even mentioned again.
-Connery (I don't know this for sure, I'm assuming) didn't give much of a shit, but that somewhat plays in his favor in his stilted interactions with Wood, which have the shape of a "flirtation" but seem tentative—not quite mechanical, but obligatory, the mere result of sharing a room together while they comtemplate the end of the world, and therefore far more melancholy than it ever is sexy.
+Connery (I don't know this for sure, I'm assuming) didn't give much of a shit, but that somewhat plays in his favor in his stilted interactions with Wood, which have the shape of a "flirtation" but seem tentative—not quite mechanical, but obligatory, the mere result of sharing a room together while they comtemplate the end of the world, and therefore far more melancholy than they ever are sexy.
 (Wood, a child of Ukrainian immigrants, is fairer casting as a Soviet translator than you would necessarily expect, too.
 I can't tell you if her Russian's "good" but it's confident and believable.)
 Meanwhile, Neame finds notes of trauma and tragedy, even in a screenplay that isn't really that enthusiastic about providing them, and there are moments where the maker of The Poseidon Adventure reveals himself.
 The Hong Kong sequence is let down by its effects, but I appreciate any disaster film that has the guts to kill a kid, let alone (as this one does) a dog.
 And Neame has been careful to forward a pair of lovers (cutely, a female administrator and her male assistant), not so much that they've ever stolen the spotlight from the screenplay's heroes, but always so we know they're present, and when the time comes you remember that this was the guy who killed half of his cast in front of the other half of his cast and then made them sit with it in Poseidon.
 For the most part, this isn't even close to that film in quality.
 But nothing in it is so bad as to justify its trashbin reputation, and it's good often enough to be a reasonably worthwhile sit for the disaster cinema fan.